 The Lottery Health Research Committee gives priority to requests that:

-- show how the research will translate into better health outcomes for New Zealand populations, including Māori and Pasifika
+show how the research will translate into better health outcomes for New Zealand populations, including Māori and Pasifika, and other minority groups

-- includes researchers who will contribute to the New Zealand health sector over time.
+demonstrate partnerships between researchers and community organisations who will contribute to the New Zealand health sector over time.

 For those requesting grants for post-doctoral fellowships and PhD scholarships priority is given to:

 researchers who are early in their career or entering and/or returning to the New Zealand work force